sylabs/singularity/e2e/README.md

-As can be seen here, the c.remoteUseExclusive() test cannot be run in parallel, but it can be marked for sequential running *and* added to the `testhelper.Tests` struct in one fell swoop, by making use of the return value of testhelper.NoParallel().
+As can be seen here, the c.remoteUseExclusive() test cannot be run in parallel, but it can be marked for sequential running *and* added to the `testhelper.Tests` map in one fell swoop, by making use of the return value of testhelper.NoParallel().

 ## Useful utility functions